connectome-neuprint/neuPrint/README.md

   * --dbProperties
       Properties file containing database information (required)
     --doAll
-      Indicates that both Neurons and Synapses jsons should be loaded and all database features added
+      Indicates that both neurons and synapses JSONs should be loaded and all database features added
       Default: false
     --editMode
       Indicates that neuprinter is being used in edit mode to alter data in an existing database (omit to skip).
       Default: false
     --help

     --loadNeurons
-      Indicates that data from neurons json should be loaded to database (omit to skip)
+      Indicates that data from neurons JSON should be loaded to database (omit to skip)
       Default: false
     --loadSynapses
-      Indicates that data from synapses json should be loaded to database (omit to skip)
+      Indicates that data from synapses JSON should be loaded to database (omit to skip)
       Default: false
     --neuronJson
-      JSON file containing neuron data to import --prepDatabase
+      JSON file containing neuron data to import --neuronThreshold
+      Integer indicating the number of (presynaptic densities + postsynaptic densities) a neuron should have to be given the label of :Neuron (all have the :Segment label by default) and an auto-name (default is 10).
+To add auto-names, must have --addAutoName OR --addAutoNamesOnly enabled.
+    --prepDatabase
       Indicates that database constraints and indexes should be setup (omit to skip)
       Default: false
     --skeletonDirectory
       Path to directory containing skeleton files for this dataset